kiwi0fruit/open-fonts/README.md

 1. Incrementally build custom stylesheets for Chrome.
 2. Save custom CSS rules for sites.
 The next time they visit a site, their custom CSS is already applied.
-3. Export and import creted styles.
+3. Export and import created styles.

 I haven't checked if it's safe.
 But it looks safe.

 This extesnion would help you to make internet less messy in style :-)

 And even more!
-Stylebot can fix issues that arise from thinner fonts in Chrome: swap badly looking fonts.
+Stylebot can fix issues that arise from thinner fonts in Chrome with [MacType](#mactype): swap badly looking fonts.
 For example:

 ```css
 * {